brandongoldman/TigerZone/README.md

 For this project, our team utilized PivotalTracker to track story progress and issues.
 Pivotal Tracker is a collaborative & lightweight project management tool developed by Pivotal Labs, a company whose expertise in agile development is widely known.
 Our PivotalTracker is available [here](https://www.pivotaltracker.com/n/projects/1914531).

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+For project documentation, including rules and server protocals, please view the documents in the ``` Related Docs``` folder.

 ### Installing